There he stood, unalarmed,

 poised at the edge of the road.

 I was struck by his colors,

 And he went on his way,

-I am learning to give way to wild.
+I am learning to give way to the wild.

 Trusting each impulse, each instinctive scent

-on a night-time hunt for prose and song.
+on my night-time hunt for prose and song.